AI Eats The World

 TSMC can't keep up either

-TSMC unwilling/unable to expand capacity fast enough to meet Nvidia’s book
+TSMC is unwilling (or unable) to expand capacity fast enough to meet Nvidia's book of business.

 Chart header tag